atomisthq/docs/docs/user-guide/rug/path-expressions.md

 the `yaml.YamlString` type.

 ## Trees Versus Graphs

 While path expressions are core to Rug, there's an important difference between path expressions against projects, which you typically write in editors, and path expressions against the Atomist Cortex (the overall model for your development team): *Project structure is a tree, while the Cortex structure is a graph.*

 ### Project Trees

 When you write a path expression against your projects, you are naturally drilling _down_ into its structure.
 The structure is naturally hierarchical.
 There will be no cycles and you'll eventually end up with terminal nodes, that have no further relationships.
 There is only a single path between the root node and any descendant.
 You can assume in your code that all data in the tree will be available to you as you continue to descend.

 Consider the following path expression against a project:

 ```
 //JavaFile()//catchClause//catchType[@value='Exception']
 ```

 It drills into the AST of Java files to find every catch clause that catches type `Exception`.
 Note that we use `//` to find all descendants with the given name, so we can ignore the number of intermediate steps in the Java language grammar.
-(However, the [ANTLR grammar for Java]([antlrjava8]: https://github.com/antlr/grammars-v4/blob/master/java8/Java8.g4
-) is a useful reference.
+(However, the [ANTLR grammar for Java][antlr-java] is a useful reference.
 The production names we use such as `catchClause` are directly taken from it.)

+[antlr-java]: https://github.com/antlr/grammars-v4/blob/master/java8/Java8.g4 (ANTLR Grammar for Java 8)

 The tree abstraction works seamlessly and intuitively across project directory structure (which is itself a tree) and the ASTs of structured files within projects.
 Catching `Exception` is usually bad practice in production code.
 However, there may be times when we're quite happy to do it in tests.
-Assuming our projects follow a conventional Java project layout, we can easily modify this path expression to match only production code, by prepending a directory path:
+Assuming our projects follow a conventional Java project layout, we can easily modify this path expression to match only production code, by prepending a directory
+path:

 ```
-src/main/java//JavaFile()//catchClause//catchType[@value='Exception']
+/src/main/java//JavaFile()//catchClause//catchType[@value='Exception']
 ```

 This will only drill into files in the `src/main/java` directory.

 ### Cortex Graph

 When writing _handlers_, we are working with the Atomist Cortex model of your team's development data.
 This is a *graph* rather than a tree.
 Some key differences:

 -   It's not strictly hierarchical
 -   There may be cycles